jolicode/castor/doc/faq.md

 | **Symfony Console-based** | ✅ Yes (under the hood)                       | ✅ Yes (used directly)                                    |
 | **Community**             | Small but active                             | Larger but not very active                               |

-**TL;DR**
+TL;DR:

-- Castor is minimal, expressive, and easy to use.
+* Castor is minimal, expressive, and easy to use.
 You define tasks as plain PHP functions with attributes — that’s it.
-- Robo is powerful but more verbose and class-oriented.
+* Robo is powerful but more verbose and class-oriented.
 It might feel too heavy for small or script-like automation needs.

 > If you prefer "just PHP" over complex CLI frameworks, you'll love Castor.<br>
 > If you're building a full-featured CLI app, Robo might fit — but Castor often gets you there faster.